Improving Focus And Confidence: Exercise For ADHD

 Simply getting outside and playing on a playground or in the grass can assist in mitigating the symptoms of ADHD.
 In children, research shows that the positive effects of exercise can include improvement in executive functions and attention span.
 These activities alone, though, may not provide the stimulation and prolonged brain-body connection that more focused and intensive exercise routines provide.

 Although all physical activity is likely to aid in some way, there are specific exercises and forms of exercise that can have demonstrably healthy effects on ADHD symptoms.
-Biking and swimming can both be useful forms of exercise.
+Aerobic exercise, in particular, seems to help.
+Biking and swimming can both be useful forms of aerobic exercise.
 Simply biking or swimming for 30 minutes per day, 4-5 days per week, can drastically reduce the symptoms of ADHD.

 Research backs the notion that aerobic workouts can be a key component of the “exercise prescription” for ADHD.
-For example, in one study, researchers found that college students with ADHD who engaged in high-intensity interval training experienced significant improvements in their symptoms.
+For example, in one study, researchers found that college students with ADHD who engaged in high-intensity interval training (HIIT), where one engages in strenuous exercises for brief periods of time with breaks in between, experienced significant improvements in their symptoms.
 Because aerobic activities can improve cardiovascular function and boost the immune system, they can alleviate some of the physical challenges associated with ADHD.
-Aerobic exercise can play a crucial role in helping individuals sleep well, maintain a healthy weight, and improve gastrointestinal function.
+Aerobic exercise can also play a crucial role in helping individuals sleep well, maintain a healthy weight, and improve gastrointestinal function, all of which can affect mood and focus.

 Body movement practices